Dani Kind

-Dani Kind is a Canadian actress.
+Dani Kind is a Canadian actress, known for television work, including the role of Anne Carlson in Workin' Moms.

 Early life

 Kind chose her career in grade nine after seeing an actress perform a monologue.
 She then joined her high school's improv team, and took theatre arts at college.

 Career

 Kind is most noted for her role as Anne Carlson in the television series Workin' Moms, for which she received a Canadian Screen Award nomination for Best Actress in a Comedy Series at the 7th Canadian Screen Awards in 2019.
 Kind is repped by Patterson Talent Management.

 She also has a recurring role as Mercedes Gardner in Wynonna Earp.

 Kind often acts for the Hallmark Channel.

 Capsule, a short film she directed, was funded by an Indiegogo campaign and closed at 109%.

 Personal life

 Kind is the mother of two sons.